Kumar-Jy/WinInstaller/README.md

 4. **Add your device's UEFI image** (`uefi.img`) to the `/installer` folder.
 5. **Download the Drivers zip Pack** for your device, unpack it.
 Then copy all files/folders in `/installer/Driver` folder.
 6. **Download the woahelper.apk** from [here](https://github.com/n00b69/woa-helper/releases/tag/APK) and place it in the root directory.
+7. Modify `wininstaller.conf` in the main directory to match your device's configuration.

 ---

 ### 📂 Folder Structure